laserkelvin/resume/index.md

 :   Efficient computational workflows with `numpy` and `julia`.
 :   Source control managment with `git` and `dvc`.
 :   Reproducible environments with `conda` and `docker`.
-:   Exploratory data analysis with Jupyter/Google Co-Labs.
+:   Exploratory data analysis in notebook environments.
 :   General object-oriented programming and development with Python 3.

 Data analysis